 - The milk will also thicken and reduce in volume.

-- Switch off the fire and stir.
+- Switch off the heat and mix well.

 - Check the taste and add more sugar if required.